 The rural community of Blair in Fairfield County can be found halfway between Winnsboro and Newberry.
 Its population is not quite 1,500.
 Columbia, roughly 45 miles away, is its nearest big-city neighbor.

-While most of the town’s businesses are no longer in operation, Blair is home to a high-tech art school headed by world-renowned airbrush artist Dru Blair.
-His campus, which sits on the Sumter National Forest, provides housing for students who travel from all over to attend his four-day workshops using state-of-the-art equipment.
-His students are some of the most knowledgeable in the industry.
+While most of the town’s businesses are no longer open, Blair is home to the Blair School of Realism, headed by airbrush artist Dru Blair.
+His 100-acre campus, which sits within the Sumter National Forest, provides housing for students who travel from all over to attend his workshops.

-Farming was another industry that sustained this small town.
+Farming sustained this small town in earlier years.
 Its location on the Broad River made it a stop for farmers both bringing in produce and shipping it out.

-Though the community’s offerings are small these days, a public library branch is still in operation here.
-However, most people travel to nearby Newberry to meet most of their commercial needs.
+Both a public library branch and a post office serve residents of Blair.
+However, most people travel to nearby Newberry to meet their commercial needs.

 Reflections on Blair

 Contributor Teri Leigh Teed, who took the top photo on this page, describes Blair as follows: “Once the main river ferry point for farmers bringing their crops to the Blair General Store, Blair is now a sleepy village home to an artists’ school headed by world-famous airbrush painter extraordinaire, Dru Blair.
 Perched on the edge of the Broad River, Blair is a quiet, reflective place surrounded by forests and a great place for a stop of a Sunday afternoon drive in the fall.”